 - How to write an outstanding personal profile for your graduate CV

-To apply or find out more information about a specific programme or firm, keep a close eye on the regularly updated list of Pharmaceutical industrial placements so you’ll never miss a thing.
+Browse industrial placements or find out more information about a specific programme or firm, keep a close eye on the fast moving Pharmaceutical sector.